Descanonge/tomate/docs/source/accessor.rst

 Accessing data
 ==============

 The package provides some low-level functions to access the data (loaded or on disk), in a controlled fashion.
 This create an abstraction level, and allows to change the implementation of how the data is stored.
-The data is still directely accessible.
+The data is of course still directely accessible.

 This page describes the api for accessing data this way.

 Selecting parts of arrays
 -------------------------

 It is often needed to select data in an array by index.
-A selection along a dimension is done using a 'key'.
-It can be an integer, a list of integer, or a slice.
+A selection along a dimension (or any other iterable) is done using a 'key'.
+It can be an integer, a list of integers, or a slice.

-One should use the right coordinate objects (ie in the right scope) to find the indices corresponding to wanted values.
+Finding indices corresponding to values should be easy (see below), and can be handled by some functions automatically (which name end in '`by_value`', or plotting functions).
+However, for coordinates with string values, it is easy for Tomate to switch from value to index (and do so unambiguously), it is done automatically in every function.
+This means for coordinates with string values (variables for example), you can enter either an index or a string (or a list of string), unless the function specify otherwise.

 Keys and keyrings
 +++++++++++++++++